 As a result, two our four translations come up with completely skewed interpretations of the title.

 Bag of Tricks:

-The Chinese word 锦囊 jǐnnáng means 'brocade bag'.
+The Chinese (Mainland) translation uses the expression 锦囊 jǐnnáng means 'brocade bag'.
 The expression 锦囊妙计 jǐnnáng miàojì (literally 'brocade bag of excellent plans') means 'wise counsel' or 'instructions for dealing with an emergency'.
 It derives from an episode in the Romance of the Three Kingdoms, an ancient tale of military wiles and exploits set in the 3rd century AD.